 - Assistive device training: This activity involves assessment and training in the use of assistive devices.

-- Education: Jenna can educate a patient’s family or employer about how to accommodate and care for the patient.
+- Education: A therapist can educate a patient’s family or employer about how to accommodate and care for the patient.

-- Hand therapy: Jenna teaches patients exercises to increase their strength and coordination.
+- Hand therapy: Hand therapy involves teaching patients exercises to increase their strength and coordination.

 - Rehabilitation from sports injuries

 - Osteoporosis exercise consultation

 The following conditions are some of the most common treated: